Elasticsearch Use Cases: Advanced Search Engine for Your Online Marketplace

 - your location

 Also, Elasticsearch provides you with the advantage of choosing more than one option at the same time.
-That makes your search process really flexible as it shows you the information which relates most appropriately to your business needs having taken into account all your specific criteria.
+That makes your search process really flexible as it shows you the information that relates most appropriately to your business needs having taken into account all your specific criteria.
 And if you prefer to skip some steps, the results will be generated according to the information that you set.

 Having set all the parameters for your advanced search, Elasticsearch analyzes the information and shows you those professionals you will definitely want to meet.
 The more correspondence between your preferences and business contacts in the database, the higher position each professional takes.